dev-mostafa-ali/trello-app/README.md

 <li>The Source Code For Colors/Photos And All Buttons Will Be Saved To Your Local Browser, And Everything Will Work On Every Page Load, And In Any Browser Tab Or Window</li>
 <li>If You Return To Your Background, You Will See A 1Px Border With A Random Color That Changes On Every Page Reload For Colors If You Choose A Color, Or Photos If You Choose A Photo</li>
 <li>Default Random Background Are Colors, Linear Gradients, And Photos.
 You Can Exclude One Or Two Of Them Only</li>
 <li>You Can Use The Buttons Like The Next Background Will Pick A Random Background And Save It To Your Browser.
-You Can Use It With All Timer Buttons Without Stopping Them For Your Convenience, If the Background is't Suitable For You</li>
+You Can Use It With All Timer Buttons Without Stopping Them For Your Convenience, If the Background isn't Suitable For You</li>
 <li>On Every Page Load, A New Background Will Be Chosen On Every Page Load</li>
 <li>Pressing The Timer Buttons Will Also Change The Background At Set Intervals On Every Chosen Interval</li>
 <li>Reset Will Reset All To First Page Load, Tab, Or Window Including First Three Buttons, And Dark, And Light Mode to System Default Mode</li>